JordanT-MWang/JordanT-MWang/README.md

 Hi Y'all 👋, I am Jordan Wang

 Currently in my Fourth Year of Mechatronics Engineering at the University of Waterloo.
-I inspire to work in the robotic industry and apply my skills to help improve the world
+I inspire to work in the robotic industry and apply my skills to help improve the world.

 Most recently working at the University of Hawaii as a Machine Learning Intern developing a ML model .
 Check out my work at this [Repo](https://github.com/JordanT-MWang/ADSA-AI-JordanWang).